 However my tool of choice now is a simple X-Acto Knife.
 It’s easy to find, stays sharp longer, and allows me to produce the finest amount of detail I’ll ever need.

-You don’t have to limit yourself though – anything that can make a mark is fair game.
-I’ve tried paper clips, coins, pins and thumbtacks.
-Once you’ve gotten a feel for how scratchboard works you can begin to guess what might work as a tool.
+You don’t have to limit yourself.
+I’ve tried paper clips, coins, pins and thumbtacks on scratchboard.
+A mini scratchboard set I found at Barnes & Noble came with a little wooden stake.
+Anything that can make a mark is fair game.
+Once you’ve gotten a feel for how scratchboard works, you can begin to guess what might work as a tool.
 This part is fun, but of course, you might not get the same control you had with an X-acto knife or scratch tools.
 Experiment!

 Surfaces: Boards and Paper